zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-scalar-values.md

 [Online Example](https://dotnetfiddle.net/vs9BDS)

-You can also use the `ExecuteScalarAsync<T>` that takes a generic parameter and specify the return type explicitly.
+You can also use the `ExecuteScalarAsync<T>` that takes a generic parameter and specifies the return type explicitly.

 ```csharp
 var sql = "SELECT COUNT(*) FROM Product";